Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation

 Sarwate \cite[eqs.~(13),(38)]{Sarwate} showed that a random binary sequence $f$ of length $\ell$ (selected with uniform distribution) has an expected value for $\ADF(f)$ of $1-1/\ell$ and a randomly selected pair $(f,g)$ of such sequences has an expected value for $\CDF(f,g)$ of $1$.
-So for pairs of long randomly selected sequences, we expect $\PSC(f,g)$ to be about $2$.
+So for pairs of randomly selected long binary sequences, we expect $\PSC(f,g)$ to be around $2$.

 Since we want both autocorrelation and crosscorrelation to be as low as possible, we would like to know which pairs $(f,g)$ of sequences have $\PSC(f,g)=1$.
 In fact, we find a complete classification of such pairs.
-A pair of sequences $(f,g)$ with $C_{f,f}(s)+C_{g,g}(s)=0$ for all nonzero $s \in \Z$ is called a {\it Golay complementary pair} in honor of Golay who introduced them in \cite{Golay}.
-It turns out that these are precisely the pairs that have $\PSC(f,g)=1$. \begin{theorem} Let $f(z),g(z)$ be nonzero polynomials in $\C[z]$.
+A pair of sequences $(f,g)$ with $C_{f,f}(s)+C_{g,g}(s)=0$ for all nonzero $s \in \Z$ is called a {\it Golay complementary pair} in honor of Golay who introduced them in \cite{Golay-51}.
+It turns out that Golay complementarity is the key to achieving a Pursley--Sarwate criterion equal to $1$. \begin{theorem} Let $f$ and $g$ be nonzero sequences.
 Then